eraofchaos/eraofchaos.github.io/heroes/Mutare.md

 ---
 title: "Mutare"
 permalink: /heroes/Mutare/
-excerpt: "As a recently risen Nighon lord, Mutare was born with the ability to command dragons, which makes her nigh invincible in wars."
+excerpt: "Era of Chaos Mutare.
+Mutare.
+As a recently risen Nighon lord, Mutare was born with the ability to command dragons, which makes her nigh invincible in wars."
 heroID: 61301
 last_modified_at: 2021-02-19
 locale: en